-KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Marc Eisenberg and Christian G. Le Brun, and each of them singly, true and lawful attorneys-in-fact and agents, with full power to them (including the full power of substitution and resubstitution), to sign for him and in his name, place and stead, in the capacity or capacities set forth below, (1) the Annual Report on Form 10-K for the fiscal year ended December 31, 2012 to be filed by ORBCOMM Inc. (the "Company") with the Securities and Exchange Commission (the "Commission") pursuant to Section 13 of the Securities Exchange Act of 1934, as amended, and (2) any amendments to the foregoing Annual Report, and to file the same, with all exhibits thereto and other documents in connection therewith, with the Commission, granting unto said attorneys-in-fact and agents and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully to all intents and purposes as he might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents or any of them, or their or his substitute or substitutes, may lawfully do or cause to be done by virtue hereof.
+KNOW ALL PERSONS BY THESE PRESENTS, that each person whose signature appears below constitutes and appoints Marc Eisenberg and Christian G. Le Brun, and each of them singly, true and lawful attorneys-in-fact and agents, with full power to them (including the full power of substitution and resubstitution), to sign for him and in his name, place and stead, in the capacity or capacities set forth below, (1) the Annual Report on Form 10-K for the fiscal year ended December 31, 2013 to be filed by ORBCOMM Inc. (the "Company") with the Securities and Exchange Commission (the "Commission") pursuant to Section 13 of the Securities Exchange Act of 1934, as amended, and (2) any amendments to the foregoing Annual Report, and to file the same, with all exhibits thereto and other documents in connection therewith, with the Commission, granting unto said attorneys-in-fact and agents and each of them, full power and authority to do and perform each and every act and thing requisite and necessary to be done in connection therewith, as fully to all intents and purposes as he might or could do in person, hereby ratifying and confirming all that said attorneys-in-fact and agents or any of them, or their or his substitute or substitutes, may lawfully do or cause to be done by virtue hereof.

-Signature Title Date /s/ Marc J. Eisenberg Chief Executive Officer and President and Director March 12, 2013 Marc J. Eisenberg (principal executive officer) /s/ Jerome B. Eisenberg Chairman of the Board March 11, 2013 Jerome B. Eisenberg /s/ Didier Delepine Didier Delepine Director March 10, 2013 /s/ Marco Fuchs Marco Fuchs Director March 4, 2013 /s/ John Major Director March 10, 2013 John Major /s/ Gary H. Ritondaro Gary H. Ritondaro Director March 11, 2013 /s/ Timothy Kelleher Timothy Kelleher Director March 11, 2013 /s/ Robert G. Costantini Robert G. Costantini Executive Vice President and Chief Financial Officer (principal financial and accounting officer) March 11, 2013
+Signature Title Date /s/ Marc J. Eisenberg Marc J. Eisenberg Chief Executive Officer and President and Director (principal executive officer) February 26, 2014 /s/ Jerome B. Eisenberg Jerome B. Eisenberg Chairman of the Board February 26, 2014 /s/ Didier Delepine Didier Delepine Director February 26, 2014 /s/ Marco Fuchs Marco Fuchs Director February 26, 2014 /s/ John Major John Major Director March 3, 2014 /s/ Gary H. Ritondaro Gary H. Ritondaro Director February 26, 2014 /s/ Timothy Kelleher Timothy Kelleher Director February 26, 2014 /s/ Constantine Milcos Senior Vice President and Chief Accounting Officer February 28, 2014 /s/ Robert G. Costantini Robert G. Costantini Executive Vice President and Chief Financial Officer (principal financial officer) February 27, 2014